 I am so bad at updating this page.
 I’m sorry.
 Self-promotion has never been my strong suit.
 But, let’s see.

-I just finished my new book, 2008.
-It tries to distill the ethos of that year into one man’s experience of the women in his family.
+I am still working on a new novel.
+It tries to reckon with how women narrate the sexists in their lives.
 I’m incredibly excited about this one.
 Not sure what this says, but I think it’s my best novel yet.

 I reviewed Susan Choi’s Trust Exercise for Book Forum.